 A: The suggested or "sustaining" contributions for each event are below.
 We use the term "sustaining" to let you know that this is the amount we need to receive per person on average to sustainably continue offering our workshops.
 The beauty of community is that where some can give less, others can give more, and it all works out.

 If the suggested contributions are a barrier to your participation, please don't hesitate to reach out to steph@fiercelyok.ca.
-We would be happy to discuss options to support your participation, like payment plans, energy exchanges, scholarships, and COME RECEIVE spots.
+We would be happy to discuss options to support your participation, like payment plans, energy exchanges, and COME RECEIVE spots.

 To avoid payment processing fees, you may send an e-transfer to gifts@fiercelyok.ca (no password required).
 Select "Pay by invoice" at the checkout and send your e-transfer before completing your registration or immediately after.
 Your registration will be confirmed upon receipt of your contribution.
 Thank you!